softwaredevelop/mql5/Indicators/MyIndicators/Authors/Kaufman/Stochastic_Adaptive_Pro.md

 ## 1. Summary (Introduction)

-The `Stochastic_Adaptive_Pro` is an implementation of Frank Key's innovative "Variable-Length Stochastic" concept, which was popularized by Perry Kaufman.
+The `Stochastic_Adaptive_Pro` is an implementation of Frank Key's innovative "Variable-Length Stochastic" concept.
 It is an "intelligent" oscillator that solves a major drawback of the classic Stochastic: its tendency to get "stuck" in overbought or oversold zones during a strong, sustained trend.

 This indicator achieves this by dynamically adjusting its own lookback period based on the market's "trendiness," which it measures using **Kaufman's Efficiency Ratio (ER)**.

-* In a **strong, trending market**, the indicator automatically **lengthens its period**, becoming less sensitive and helping the trader to stay with the trend.
+* In a **strong, trending market** (High ER), the indicator automatically **lengthens its period**.
+This desensitizes the oscillator, preventing it from hitting extremes too early and helping the trader stay with the trend.
-* In a **choppy, sideways market**, it automatically **shortens its period**, becoming more responsive to identify potential turning points at the edges of the range.
+* In a **choppy, sideways market** (Low ER), it automatically **shortens its period**.
+This makes it more responsive, allowing it to identify potential turning points at the edges of the range.

-This dual-mode behavior makes it a powerful and versatile tool for both trend-following and range-bound strategies.

 ## 2. Mathematical Foundations and Calculation Logic